diegobit/aranet4-archiver/README.md

 **Fetch measurements**

-- Use `fetch.py` to fetch the data from the aranet4 device and update a local sqlite db (default is `~/Documents/aranet4.db`)
+- Use `aranet4.py fetch` to fetch the data from the aranet4 device and update a local sqlite db (default is `~/Documents/aranet4.db`)

 **Plot measurements**

-- Use `plot.py` to plot measurements.
+- Use `aranet4.py plot` to plot measurements.
 Defaults to CO2 of last 3 days, run with `--help` to see all options.

 **Print recent measurements**
-- Use `print.py` to quickly print the 10 most recent measurements.
+- Use `aranet4.py print` to quickly print the 10 most recent measurements.
 Can print oldest with `--oldest` or more measurements with `--n`

 ## Automated Data Fetching (MacOS)